ahwillia/itsneuronalblog/_posts/2020-10-09-optimal-transport.md

 \end{equation}
 $$

-This cost matrix is directly analogous to the cost function we used in the previous section, and hence we re-use the letter $C$ without introducing any confusion.
+This symmetric cost matrix is directly analogous to the cost function we used in the previous section, and hence we re-use the letter $C$ without introducing any confusion.
 Likewise, the transport plan in the discrete case reduces to a matrix, $\mathbf{T} \in \mathbb{R}^{n \times n}$.
 The total cost of a transport plan is then: